Fabrizio-Caruso/CROSS-LIB/README.md

 ### Compilation tests

-You can test many targets if you have installed `GCC` by simply running
+You can quickly test the native compilation with `GCC` on the full code of *Cross Chase* by running

 `make simple_test`

-which will build targets for the full version of *Cross Chase* that only depend on `GCC`.

 If you want to run multiple tests (based on the code of *Cross Chase*) you can use: